 Bill Askinazi promised that everyone in line would go home with at least some marijuana, then said computer issues were delaying the start of sales, and rushed back inside.

-Call it a soft opening for Maryland’s long-awaited medical marijuana program, with at least two stores opening Friday after nearly five years of bureaucracy and delays.
+Call it a soft opening for Maryland's long-awaited medical marijuana program, with at least one store opening Friday after nearly five years of bureaucracy and delays.

-In addition to Askinazi’s Potomac Holistics, Allegany Medical Marijuana Dispensary in Cumberland, near the Pennsylvania border, served its first customers late that night.
+In addition to Askinazi's Potomac Holistics, Allegany Medical Marijuana Dispensary in Cumberland, near the Pennsylvania border, was expecting to serve customers, although the cannabis delivery was delayed into the night.

 Five other dispensaries also told The Washington Post that they plan to start selling cannabis products in coming days.
 Wellness Institute of Maryland, in Frederick, said it had already made limited sales through a trial program but declined to provide further details.